yashk2000/KnightInTheNight/README.md

 You can try out the game directly from the browser all well over here: [https://yashk2000.github.io/KnightInTheNight/](https://yashk2000.github.io/KnightInTheNight/)

 For best results, launch the URL on [Google Chrome](https://www.google.com/intl/en_in/chrome/), and ensure you have webGL enabled 🤖.
 Browser based KnightInTheDark is just in it's alpha phase.
-The game works, but other functionalities such as quit, and restart do not 🥶.
+The game works, but other functionalities such as quit do not 🥶.
 These only work on the desktop based Godot app 🖥️.

 ### 🛠️ Setting up the Project